CCI-MOC/hil/docs/extensions.rst

 load-time work minimal.

 All parts of the HaaS source tree which extensions are allowed to access clearly document this.
-Here is list of relevant modules:
+Here is a summary (see the docstrings in the specific components for details):

-* haas.network_allocator
+* most of haas.network_allocator
+* Model and AnonModel from haas.model